hakkisabah/dinamikfikir/README.md

 Open app\Controllers\YourController\Controller.php and
 remove comment tags on app\Config\Routes.php // Developing line , you will see this , so good starting for developing

+and you can follow all commits from [Dinamikfikir Cms Twitter](https://twitter.com/dinamikfikir)

 ## Server requirements